Learn about the virus, how it spreads, and how we’re responding in Peel.

 Call Peel Public Health at 905-799-7700 to book an appointment at the locations listed below.

 325 Central Parkway West, Mississauga

-Eligible individuals unable to get the vaccine from Wellfort clinic or any other clinics listed can call Peel Public Health for support to receive the vaccine.
+Eligible individuals unable to get the vaccine from the locations listed above can call Peel Public Health for support to receive the vaccine..